dart-lang/language/working/0723-static-extensions/feature-specification-alternative.md

 The grammar remains unchanged.

-However, it is no longer an error to declare a factory constructor in an extension declaration, be it redirecting or not, constant or not.
-*Such declarations may of course give rise to errors as usual, e.g., if a redirecting factory constructor redirects to a constructor that does not exist, or there is a redirection cycle.*
+However, it is no longer an error to declare a factory constructor in an extension declaration that has an on-class, be it redirecting or not, constant or not.  *Such declarations may of course give rise to errors as usual, e.g., if a redirecting factory constructor redirects to a constructor that does not exist, or there is a redirection cycle.*

 In an extension declaration of the form `extension E on C {...}` where `C` is an identifier or an identifier with an import prefix that resolves to a